Data-Driven Lipschitz Continuity: A Cost-Effective Approach to Improve Adversarial Robustness: Methodology

+However, discontinuous functions might cause unreliable gradients, potentially exposing the defense to BPDA attacks \citep{athalye2018obfuscated}.
+Therefore, we propose a smooth function that gradually reduces the value to $0$, defined as:

+where $a$ controls the slope, and $b$ determines the location of the transition zone.
+Alternatively, a piecewise linear function can simplify this behavior:

+where $d$ is within the range $[0, 1]$.
+In (\ref{eq:forge_piecewise}), the transition zone is represented by a linear function, and as a result, the composed $f^{\text{forge}}$ in (\ref{eq:forge}) becomes a quadratic function within this zone.

+Figure \ref{fig:forge_in_models} provides a visual representation of potential insertion points for the forged function, while maintaining the integrity of other layers.
+For the ResNet architecture, the forged function is placed before the convolutional layers in each residual block.
+Similarly, for vision transformer architectures, the structure of MLP layers is adapted to seamlessly integrate the forged function.
+However, although the Query (Q), Key (K), and Value (V) computations in the attention layers involve linear projections, we do not apply the forged function to these components due to the more complex implementation involved.

-Rather that minimizing the objective directly, Gershgorin circle theorem provides an alternative solution to estimate the robustness of the given linear system. \begin{theorem} (Gershgorin Circle Theorem) For an $m \times m$ matrix $A$ with entries $a_{ij}$, each eigenvalue of $A$ is in at least one of the disk:
+To understand how the forged function influences the Lipschitz constant, we begin by recalling the Gershgorin Circle Theorem: \begin{theorem} (Gershgorin Circle Theorem) For an $m \times m$ matrix $A$ with entries $a_{ij}$, each eigenvalue of $A$ is in at least one of the disk:

 \end{theorem} Theorem \ref{theorem:GCT} indicates each row vector can be represented as a disk which is centered at the diagonal entry $a_{ii}$ and whose radius is the sum of the off-diagonal entries $a_{ij}$.
 For any layer which can be represented by a linear system, such as convolutional or fully connected layers, robustness can be improved by shrinking the radius of the disk with the largest eigenvalue.